jonathanbossenger/block-theme-course/module-04/02-Exporting-Custom-Templates-Template-Parts.md

 ## Manually Exporting Custom Templates

-To start, export the alternative page template to a file.
-This process will follow the same process as described in the Manually exporting templates section of the Exporting theme files lesson from Module 01.
+To start, manually export the alternative page template to a file.
+Follow the same process described in the Exporting a Block Theme lesson from the first module.

-To manually export the alternative page template, navigate to the template and switch to the Code Editor view, then copy the block markup code into a file in the `templates` directory.
+To manually export the alternative page template, navigate to the template and switch to the **Code editor** view, then copy the block markup code into a file in the `templates` directory.
 The file name is arbitrary, but it should be descriptive of the template.
 For this example, call the file `page-alternative.html`.

 > **Do:**
-> 2. Create the `page-alternative.html` file in the `templates` directory
+> 1. Create the `page-alternative.html` file in the `templates` directory.
-> 3. Navigate to the template and switch to the Code Editor view
+> 2. Navigate to the template and switch to the **Code editor** view.
-> 4. Copy the block markup from the Code Editor View
+> 3. Copy the block markup from the **Code editor** view.
-> 5. Navigate to the `templates` directory of your theme, and open the `page-alternative.html` file in a text editor
+> 4. Navigate to the `templates` directory of your theme, and open the `page-alternative.html` file in a text editor.
-> 6. Paste the block markup into the `page-alternative.html` file, and save the file.
+> 5. Paste the block markup into the `page-alternative.html` file, and save the file.

 ## Exporting Custom Templates using the Site Editor export tool